-Prescription Medicines Code of Practice Authority
+1 Prescription Medicines Code of Practice Authority

-- 1.1 The Prescription Medicines Code of Practice Authority (the 'Authority') is responsible for the administration of the Code of Practice for the Pharmaceutical Industry (the 'Code') including the provision of advice, guidance and training on the Code.
-It is also responsible for arranging for conciliation between companies when requested to do so and for arranging for the scrutiny of advertising and meetings on a regular basis. - 1.2 The Authority also administers the complaints procedure by which complaints made under the Code are considered by the Code of Practice Panel (the 'Panel') and, where required, by the Code of Practice Appeal Board (the 'Appeal Board'). - 1.3 The Authority is appointed by and reports to the Board of the Association of the British Pharmaceutical Industry (ABPI) (the 'ABPI Board') and consists of the Director, Deputy Director and two Managers.

-Notwithstanding the above, the Director reports to the Appeal Board for guidance on the interpretation of the Code and the operation of the complaints procedure and to the President of the ABPI (or, at the President's discretion, the Vice President of the ABPI) for administrative purposes.
+- 1.1 The Prescription Medicines Code of Practice Authority (the 'Authority') is responsible for the administration of the ABPI Code of Practice for the Pharmaceutical Industry (the 'Code') including the provision of advice, guidance and training on the Code.
+It is also responsible for arranging conciliation between companies when requested to do so and for arranging scrutiny of advertising and meetings. - 1.2 The Authority also administers the complaints procedure by which complaints made under the Code are considered by the Code of Practice Panel (the 'Panel') and, where required, by the Code of Practice Appeal Board (the 'Appeal Board'). - 1.3 The Authority is appointed by and reports to the Board of the Association of the British Pharmaceutical Industry (ABPI) (the 'ABPI Board') and includes the Chief Executive, Directors and Managers. - 1.4 The appointments of the Chief Executive and Directors are made by representatives from the Authority, the Appeal Board and the ABPI Board, in consultation with the Medicines and Healthcare products Regulatory Agency.
+These vacancies should be externally advertised. - 1.5 The Chief Executive reports to the Appeal Board for guidance on the interpretation of the Code.
+The Appeal Board also has a supervisory role in relation to the operation of the complaints procedure.
+The Chief Executive must provide a regular status report to the Appeal Board on complaints submitted under the Code and details of the action taken on them.
+If the Appeal Board has concerns about the operation of the complaints procedure, those concerns should be raised with the Chief Executive and, at the Appeal Board's discretion, may be escalated to the President of the ABPI through the Chair of the Appeal Board.